napagroup/grape-ui-react/src/elements/Image/Readme.md

-The Image component in 🍇UI was built upon [react-image](https://www.npmjs.com/package/react-image). `<Image>` is set to a default `width` and a `maxWidth` of 100%.
+The Image component in grape-ui was built upon [react-image](https://www.npmjs.com/package/react-image). `<Image>` is set to a default `width` and a `maxWidth` of 100%.
 The `alt` attribute is a requirement for the `<Image>`, and descriptive alt content is recommended for the image.
 [Here is a great article from Moz to know what kind of alt text is considered to be optimal](https://moz.com/learn/seo/alt-text).

 ```jsx in Markdown
 import ExampleImg from './examples/nacho-dominguez-argenta-cCVzi_mKovs-unsplash.jpg';